kineticadb/mcp-kinetica/README.md

   - `rules`: List of defined semantic rules.
   - `samples`: One shot training examples.

-### Prerequisites

-The Kinetica MCP server requires the following component versions:

-- Python >= 3.10
-- Node.js >= 18

 ## Integrate with Claude Desktop

 In this example we will invoke the `uv run` command to install the `mcp-kinetica` package automatically when Claude desktop starts.
-For this to work we will use uv to create a virtual environment with python 3.12 that will be used by the mcp runtime.
+For this to work we will use uv to create a virtual environment with python >=3.10 that will be used by the mcp runtime.

 If you have not already downloaded Claude desktop you can get it at <https://claude.ai/download>.